guan4tou2/Lnadlse/README.md

       - Windows **mobaxterm**
       - Linux **remmina**

-   password:kali@123
+   username: kali
-   You can change username and password,find the file what image you want in Attacker folder before you install Attack-and-Defense-module.
+   password: kali@123
    In attacker,if you want more tools,`sudo apt install -y <kali-linux-default> or <kali-linux-large>`.

 4. Remove
   - Data-process-module